Onurtag/TSolidBackground/README.md

 --------------------
 **Known Bugs:**

-* Background sometimes goes over the selected window.
--This is fixed but it might still happen on VERY slow computers or if you don't select the window before using the hotkey.
+* TSolidBackground will disable Always On Top if the selected window is Always On Top.
+You can use the Always On Top hotkey afterwards if you really want the window on top.

-* Explorer.exe might freeze and restart if you spam the hotkeys too much.
+* Explorer.exe might crash and restart if you spam the hotkeys too much.
+(Especially Show Hide taskbar key)

+* Currently TSolidBackground only works on the Primary Monitor. (for multiple monitor displays)

 If you have any problems, let me know.
 I'll try to fix it.

 --------------------
 ##Updates

+**Version 2.1 (29.03.15):**

+Taskbar hide revamp.
+Let me know if you encounter a bug.
+Added notes to start popup
+Fixed huge bugs.
+New dark color scheme.

 **Version 2 (29.03.15):**